 We expect you to have a daily yoga and breathing practice, and to be teaching a small class six months after the start of the course.

-Lesley’s sessions provide an accessible introduction to anatomy and physiology, linked directly to yoga teaching.
+Lesley’s sessions provide an accessible introduction to anatomy, linked directly to yoga teaching.
 Pete’s sessions develop this knowledge into a holistic approach that considers movement in the context of evolution and childhood development, drawing upon the latest research in the field.
+Anne-Marie draws on her Body Mind Centering training to lead physiology sessions with a somatic, experiential focus.

 Neville Cregan teaches this course component in an engaging and accessible manner.

 Your teaching skills are developed through monthly workshops and regular teaching assessments with both your peers and invited guests.
-There is a focus on developing hands-on experience, honing your teaching skills through practical small group work.
+There is a focus on developing hands-on experience and honing your teaching skills through practical small group work.

 There are specific workshops focusing on key areas including shoulderstand, head balance, pranayama and meditation.